The 5 Best Sunscreens for Oily & Acne-Prone Skin (Tested 2025)

 4. The Gentle Mineral Option: Hero Cosmetics Force Shield Sunscreen SPF 30

-• Best For:Sensitive, acne-prone skin and those who prefer mineral formulas.
+• Best For:Sensitive, acne-prone skin and those who strictly prefer mineral (zinc oxide) formulas.

 • Find it on Amazon